German Classes in London and Online With Only 5 Students-

-If you prefer to learn in a group setting but don't like the idea of large classes where the teacher can't provide you with individual feedback, then our small-group German classes with only 5 students per class might be ideal for you.
+If you prefer to learn German in a group setting but don't like the idea of large classes where the teacher can't provide you with individual feedback, then our small German classes with only 5 permanent students per class might be ideal for you.
 Our small German language courses are designed for rapid progress in the language and taught by experienced native tutors who know what it takes to learn German fast.

 Small German classes*